 - Tenderness of the scalp over the temporal arteries is common.
 You may be able to feel one or both of the inflamed temporal arteries under the skin, or see them in a mirror.

-- Other symptoms may occur if the arteries going to these parts of the body are inflamed, become narrowed, and reduce the blood supply to these areas.
+- Other symptoms may occur if the arteries going to these parts of the body are inflamed, become narrowed and reduce the blood supply to these areas.
 These include:

 - Pain in the jaw muscles (jaw claudication) while eating or talking.
 This occurs in nearly half of affected people.
 The pain eases when you rest the jaw muscles.

-- Visual disturbances: permanent partial or complete loss of vision in one or both eyes occurs in up to 1 in 5 affected people, and is often an early symptom.
-People who are affected typically report a feeling of a shade covering one eye, which can progress to total blindness.
+- Visual disturbances: permanent partial or complete loss of vision in one or both eyes occurs in up to 1 in 5 affected people and is often an early symptom.
+People who are affected typically report a feeling of a shade covering one eye, which can progress to total loss of vision.
 The eye is not painful.
 If untreated, the second eye is likely to become affected within 1-2 weeks, although it can be affected within 24 hours.
 Urgent treatment is therefore essential.
 A temporary loss of vision in one eye or double vision (diplopia) may occur as a 'warning' symptom before any permanent visual loss.